 So how can you benefit from the rainfall this New Year?

 Whilst the landscape may be dark, damp and dreary at the moment, it is worth considering how your premises will remain of a high quality during the later dryer periods.
 Which is where products, such as our Rain Water Harvesting system earn their keep.
 Designed to collect rain water and store it for later use, you will be provided with a constant supply of rain water for your lawn.

 If you are interested in converting your irrigation system it is essential that you seek the advice of a professional, like one of our qualified irrigation experts here at Royce Irrigation.
 For more information on our range of irrigation systems, be sure to check out our website or call us on 01932 566181.This entry was posted in Irrigation and tagged rain water harvesting Surrey.
-Bookmark the permalink. ← ‘Santa Stop Here’: Light Up Your Garden This Festive Season Save Money & Water This New Year →
+Bookmark the permalink. ← ‘Santa Stop Here’: Light Up Your Garden This Festive Season Caring In The Cold: Looking After Your Lawn →